sonic2kk/steamtinkerlaunch/README.md

 - add translations
 - add your tinkered tweaks
 - find out how cool it is and tell others :)
-- help to improve/shorten this monstrous README *(especially if English is your mother language)*
+- help to improve this README and the wiki *(especially if English is your mother language)*
-- sponsor this project

 Got and idea or suggestions, but don't want to open an issue?
 Visit [/r/SteamTinkerLaunch/](https://www.reddit.com/r/SteamTinkerLaunch)